NoOneUST/Stock-Price-Prediction-LSTM-and-Trading-Strategy-Reinforcement-Learning/README.md

 # Stock Price Prediction with LSTM and Trading Reinforcement Learning base on TensorFlow

 ## Overview
-In this code, we do stock price prediction with LSTM and trading with reinforcement learning.
+In this code, we do stock price prediction with LSTM and trading with reinforcement learning on our own data.

 ## Experiment Result
                                                             China